Building resilience of road infrastructure with local communities

-There is more – we believe that integrating road and water development where appropriate can also contribute to flood protection, sand harvesting, tree development, nature protection and sand dune control.
-There are challenges in governance, social access and appropriate techniques, but all these challenges can be overcome.
+We believe that integrating road and water development where appropriate can also contribute to flood protection, sand harvesting, tree development, nature protection and sand dune control.
+There are challenges in governance, social access and appropriate techniques, but our experience shows that all these challenges can be overcome.